Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 Troy Stats and Trends

-- Troy is 3-2 against the spread and 5-1 overall in games when it records more than 19.0 points.
+- When Troy records more than 19.0 points, it is 3-2 against the spread and 5-1 overall.

-- Troy is 1-3 against the spread and 3-2 overall when the team picks up over 354.1 yards.
+- In games that Troy churns out more than 354.1 yards, the team is 1-3 against the spread and 3-2 overall.

-- The Trojans have turned the ball over 12 times this season, two more turnovers than the Ragin' Cajuns have forced (10).
+- This season the Trojans have turned the ball over 12 times, two more than the Ragin' Cajuns' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.